OWASP/www-chapter-nairobi/index.md

   }
 </style>

 Welcome to OWASP Nairobi Chapter homepage.
+OWASP Local Chapters build community for application security professionals around the world.
 Our Nairobi Chapter Meetings are **free and open** to anyone to attend so both members and non-members are always welcomed.
 Local meetings include:

 - Training to improve your skills
 - Talks relevant to your work